-Post Office boxes are assigned to fee groups listed in 4.1 based upon cost estimates of the facility space for Post Office boxes in each 5-digit ZIP Code.
+For Post Office box fee groups, see Notice 123-Price List.
+Post Office boxes are assigned to fee groups based upon the classification of the Post Office location as competitive or market dominant.
 Local Post Offices can provide information about fees for a particular ZIP Code.